A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Approach

 Our evaluations consider four different configurations, as summarized in \autoref{fig:four_modes}, which take the form of variable execution locations (i.e., offboard vs onboard) for policies, and the networks used for messaging between agents and policy execution points. \gls{centralized} and \gls{offboard} run policies on an external computer, with the remaining two \gls{onboard} configurations running them on robots' computers.
 These varied modes allowed us to separate sources of error and performance drop during evaluation.

 Our framework uses two wireless communications methods over the various configurations.
 Both use 802.11, with the first being an \emph{Infrastructure mode} network, and the second being \emph{\gls{adhoc} mode}.
-We selected 802.11 in preference to other \gls{adhoc} capable wireless standards, such as IEEE 802.15 (including derivative protocols Bluetooth and Zigbee) due to achievable data rates, compatibility with IP-based networking and ease of hardware access.
+We selected 802.11 in preference to other \gls{adhoc} capable wireless standards, such as IEEE 802.15 due to achievable data rates and compatibility with IP-based networking.